-6.2 Quick Computation Experiments
+C. Quick Computation Experiments

-We validate the efficiency and effectiveness of quick computation strategies on the ACM data set.
-The four paths are used: $(APA)^l$ , $(APCPA)^l$ , $(APSPA)^l$ , and $(TPT)^l$ . l means times of path repetition and ranges from 1 to 5.
+We validate the efficiency and effectiveness of quick computation strategies on the ACM dataset.
+The four paths are used: $(APA)^{l}$, $(APCPA)^{l}$, $(APSPA)^{l}$, and $(TPT)^{l}$. l means times of path repetition and ranges from 1 to 5.
 Four quick computation strategies and the original method (i.e., baseline) are employed.
-The parameters in truncation process are set as follows: the number of top objects W is 200, $\beta$ is 0.5, and $\gamma$ is 0.005.
+The parameters in truncation process are set as follows: the number of top objects W is 200, β is 0.5, and γ is 0.005.
 The number of walkers (i.e., K) in MC strategy is 500.
 The running time and accuracy of all strategies are recorded.
-In the accuracy evaluation, the relevance matrices obtained by the original method are regarded as the baseline.
+In the accuracy evaluation, the relevance matrix obtained by the original method are regarded as the baseline.
 The accuracy is the recall criterion on the top 100 objects obtained by each strategy.
 All experiments are conducted on machines with Intel Xeon 8-Core CPUs of 2.13 GHz and 64 GB RAM.

-Fig. 5 shows the running time and accuracy of four strategies on different paths.
-The running time of these strategies are illustrated in Figs. 5a, 5b, 5c, and 5d.
+Fig. 6 shows the running time and accuracy of four strategies on different paths.
+The running time of these strategies are illustrated in Fig. 6 (a)-(d).
 We can observe that the DP strategy almost has the same running time with the baseline.
-It only speeds up the HeteSim computation when the MUL phase dominates the whole running time (e.g., $(APCPA)^{\circ}$ and $(APSPA)^{\circ}$ ).
+It only speeds up the HeteSim computation when the MUL phase dominates the whole running time (e.g., $(APCPA)^5$ and $(APSPA)^5$).
 It is not the case for the truncation and hybrid strategies, which significantly accelerate the HeteSim computation and have a close speedup ratio on most conditions.
 Except the APA path, the MC strategy has the highest speedup ratio among all four strategies on most conditions.
-Then, let's observe their accuracy from Figs. 5e, 5f, 5g, and 5h.
+Then, let's observe their accuracy from Fig. 6 (e)-(h).
 The accuracy of the DP strategy is always close to 1.
 The hybrid strategy achieves the second performances for most paths.
 The accuracy of the MC strategy is also high for most paths, while it fluctuates on different paths.
 Obviously, the truncation strategy has the lowest accuracy on most conditions.

-As we have noted, the DP, as an information-lossless strategy, only speeds up the MUL phase which is not the main time-consuming part for most paths.
+As we have noted, the DP is an information-lossless strategy and it only speeds up the MUL phase.
+Moreover, the MUL phase is not the main time-consuming part for most paths.
 So the DP strategy trivially accelerates HeteSim with the accuracy close to 1.
 The truncation strategy is an information-loss strategy to keep matrix sparse, so it can effectively accelerate HeteSim.
 That is the reason why the truncation strategy has the high speedup ratio but low accuracy.
-Because the hybrid strategy combines the benefits of DP and truncation strategy, it has a close speedup ratio to the truncation strategy with higher accuracy.
-In order to achieve high accuracy, more walkers in the MC strategy are needed for high-dimension or sparse matrix, while the fixed walkers in experiments (i.e., K is 500) makes the MC strategy the poor accuracy on some conditions.
+The hybrid strategy combines the DP and truncation strategy.
+So it has a close speedup ratio to the truncation strategy.
+The hybrid strategy only does truncation on the last step of random walk, which makes it less information-loss.
+It explains that its accuracy is higher than the truncation strategy.
+As we know, the essence of the MC strategy is repeatedly random sampling.
+In order to achieve high accuracy, more walkers (i.e., larger K) are needed for high-dimension or sparse matrix.
+In our experiments, the fixed walkers (i.e., K is 500) makes the MC strategy the poor accuracy on some conditions.
+For example, in Fig. 6 (h), the relevance calculation is $PM{TP} \times PM{TP}$ for $(TPT)^5$.
+The high dimension of P and even distribution result in the low accuracy of MC strategy.